 What is Watershed Management?

-- The analysis of potential effects these changes will have on the environmental health of the watershed
+- Analysis of potential effects these changes will have on the environmental health of the watershed

 In accordance with the Chesapeake Bay 2000 Agreement, objectives are defined with recommended measurable activities.
 The intent is to develop plans and objectives to preserve and conserve areas not yet impacted, to slow degradation of watershed natural resources in urbanizing areas and to lessen the projected impact of continued development.

 A Watershed Plan represents a long term commitment to preserve and protect the natural resources of a watershed.
-It is a critical step in protecting the environment by increasing concern and awareness among citizens and building strong partnerships to improve and maintain a healthy environment across the political jurisdictions.
+Having a plan is a critical step in protecting the environment by increasing awareness among citizens and building strong partnerships to improve and maintain a healthy environment across political jurisdictions.